Graph distances of continuum long-range percolation: The case

-with $d(0,J)$ denoting the (Euclidean) distance between $J$ and the origin.
-By construction we have $d(0,J_1) \leq d(0,I)$.
-Similarly we obtain a subcube of unit side length which we call $J_2$ connected to $J_1$ by a path of length $2$ with the property that $d(0,J_2) \leq d(0,J_1)$.
-We continue the procedure in this fashion for a total number of $m$ times, thus obtaining a translation of the unit cube, which we call $J_m$.
+i.e. $X_1$ is the smallest, in norm, vertex connected to $x$ via a path of length at most 2.
+By construction we have $\|X_1\| \leq \|x\|$.
+Similarly we obtain a (random) vertex which we call $X_2$ connected to $X_1$ by a path of length $2$ with the property that $\|X_2\| \leq \|X_1\|$.
+We continue the procedure in this fashion for a total number of $m$ times.
 Our first target in this section is the following statement, which is an analogue to \cite[Lemma 10.1]{CGS}.